alttch/eva3/doc/api_clients.rst

 **EVA_APIClientLocal** class may be used on the servers where EVA is installed.
-When specifying **product='<subsystem code>'** parameter (i.e. *'uc'*) API is automatically initialized by loading parameters and keys particularly from configuration files of the controller.
-If you load the **eva-apiclient.php** library from **include/php/** folter, it is not necessary to set **dir_eva** parameter.
+When specifying **product='<subsystem code>'** parameter (i.e. *'uc'*) API is automatically initialized by loading parameters and keys specifically from configuration files of the controller.
+If you load the **eva-apiclient.php** library from **include/php/** folder, it is not necessary to set **dir_eva** parameter.
 Otherwise, it should point to EVA root folder.

 **EVA_APIClient** class should always be initialized manually.